RealMrLogan/gatsby-blog/src/pages/20211206/reducer-patterns.md

 featuredImage: minimal-plant.jpg
 featuredImageAlt: Plant in white pot with white background
 tags:  tech, react
-excerpt: There are a few different ways to reduce state using a reducer, here a few that I have found.
+excerpt: There are different ways to reduce state using a reducer, here a few that I have found.
 ---

 Here are some patterns I have come across while reducing state in React.